cloudmrhub/KomaNYU.jl/docs/src/how-to/3-create-your-own-phantom.md

 In this section, we will create a custom **Phantom** struct.
 While the example is presented in 2D, the concepts discussed here can be readily extended to 3D phantoms.

-In **KomaMRI**, the creation of a **Phantom** struct involves defining spin position arrays (x, y, z) and spin property arrays.
+In **KomaNYU**, the creation of a **Phantom** struct involves defining spin position arrays (x, y, z) and spin property arrays.
 The indices of these arrays are then associated with independent spins.

 For instance, you can create a **Phantom** with one spin like so:
 ```julia